thesohelshaikh/android-ci/README.md

 **2. Danger Checks:** This workflow runs general checks and performs general house keeping on pull requests.
 This is set to run on every pull request.

+# Danger

+[Danger](https://danger.systems/ruby/) runs during your CI process, and gives teams the chance to automate common code review chores.

+This provides another logical step in your build, through this Danger can help lint your rote tasks in daily code review.

+You can use Danger to codify your teams norms.
+Leaving humans to think about harder problems.

+She does this by leaving messages inside your PRs based on rules that you create with the Ruby scripting language.

+Over time, as rules are adhered to, the message is amended to reflect the current state of the code review.

 # Static Analysis

 This project leverages static analysis to ensure that the codebase meets certain standards that can be verified through automation.
 Two of these libraries are Detekt and Ktlint.